-You can safely use it at distances of around 40-50 feet — which is realistically more than enough for most classrooms.
-Plus, you don’t need to be an audio geek or a techno wizard to set it up and get it working; every one of these wireless transmitters has paired ID synchronization, so there’s no fiddling — all you do is plug the microphones in or out.
+You can safely use it at distances of around 40-50 feet, which is realistically more than enough for most classrooms.
+Plus, you don’t need to be an audio geek or a techno wizard to set it up and get it working; every one of these wireless transmitters has paired ID synchronization, so there’s no fiddling, all you do is plug inor unplug the microphones.

-And let’s face it — people often underestimate how much of an active audio performer a teacher can be.
+Let’s face it though, people often underestimate how much of an active audio performer a teacher can be.
 The best-regarded lessons are the most energetic ones; which is why you can’t be fiddling around with a microphone in your hands all the time.
 With that in mind, the FIFINE system offers a low-visibility tie clip to ensure easy hands-free usage of the microphone.

 Even if you want to do more than teach, you’ll quickly find that this microphone provides absolutely anything you want in a versatile audio device.
 Firstly, it is compatible with everything from PA speakers to sound boards and mixers; conference gatherings and classrooms alike benefit from its presence.

 – Affordable batteries

 Finally, we arrive at one of the best wireless microphones and voice amplifiers for teachers in 2021.
 The Giecy Voice Amplifier is everything you need when it comes to audio in the classroom; all in one neat, portable package.